-- (i) Management reports provided by the bank's management (such as head of business unit, relationship managers, etc.) - (ii) Relevant AML/CFT reports published by international anti-money laundering organizations and other countries. - (iii) Information of ML/TF risk released by the Competent Authorities.
+- (i) Management reports provided by the bills house's management (such as head of business unit, relationship managers, etc.) - (ii) Relevant AML/CFT reports published by international anti-money laundering organizations and other countries. - (iii) Information of ML/TF risk released by the Competent Authorities.

-A bank's enterprise-wide ML/TF risk assessment results should be used as a basis to develop AML/CFT programs.
-A bank should allocate appropriate headcounts and resources based on such results and take effective countermeasures to prevent or mitigate risks.
+A bills house's enterprise-wide ML/TF risk assessment results should be used as a basis to develop AML/CFT programs.
+A bills house should allocate appropriate headcounts and resources based on such results and take effective countermeasures to prevent or mitigate risks.

-If a material change occurs to a bank, such as a material incident, material development in management and operation, or relevant new threats, a bank should re-perform the assessment.
+If a material change occurs to a bills house, such as a material incident, material development in management and operation, or relevant new threats, and a bills house should re-perform the assessment.

-A bank should file the risk assessment report to Financial Supervisory Commission when it is completed or updated.
+A bills house should file the risk assessment report to Financial Supervisory Commission when it is completed or updated.

 IX.
-A bank should implement policies established in accordance with the Guidelines after obtaining the approval of the Board of Directors, and file such policies with the bank's anti-money laundering and counter terrorism financing policies and procedures" to Financial Supervisory Commission.
+A bills house should implement policies established in accordance with the Guidelines after obtaining the approval of the Board of Directors, and file such policies with the bills house's "Directions Governing Anti-Money Laundering and Countering the Financing of Terrorism" to Financial Supervisory Commission.
 Such policies should be subject to annual review.
 The rules provided in this paragraph also apply to the amendment of such policies.